jskazn1/codingnotes/git.md

 `git push origin master`: push to github

+`git remote add origin https://....`: to change the remote URL

 `git status`: check which files have changed

 note: the `.gitignore` file lets you add "ignored" files and directories.
 ALWAYS